 - Clean, intuitive dashboards and automated reporting.

-- Supports geo-specific tracking for local or international campaigns.
+- Supports geo-specific tracking for local/international campaigns.

 Cons:

-8. Knowatoa AI
+9. Knowatoa AI

 Pros:

-- Excellent for identifying technical issues that block AI crawlers.
+- Excellent for identifying technical crawler blocks.

-- Alerts you to product misrepresentations or outdated information.
+- Alerts you to product misrepresentations.

 Cons:

-9. SEOpital
+10. SEOpital

 Pros:

-- Intuitive interface makes it easy to manage content workflows.
+- Intuitive interface for content workflows

 Cons: